How To Make a Request for Quote // Step-By-Step Guide

 Please note that the salesperson answering these emails will see the same email templates, so take the time to personalize them and make them your own.
 This will help it stand out from the crowd.
 If you have the factory’s name or, even better, the name of the main salesperson or CEO, use it.
 Emails that start with “To Whom It May Concern” or any other impersonal salutation will almost always be ignored.
 If you can, add an extra sentence

 Another thing to note is that English is almost certainly not the person's first language.
-So, be sure to use clear and simple language while ensuring you convey your point effectively.
+So, be sure to use clear, simple language and convey your point effectively.

 Where to post an RFQ

-Now that you have your message and product spec sheet, the next step is determining where to send it and getting suppliers.
+Now that you have your message and product spec sheet, the next step is to determine where to send it and to find suppliers.
 Alibaba is the most commonly used tool, but there are several alternatives available, which you can explore here.

 Alibaba's “Request for Quote” feature

 Most sourcing websites, such as Alibaba and Global Sources, have a Request for Quote option for members.
-Alibaba’s RFQ tool allows users to submit an RFQ, which typically includes a form to fill in the text (using the template from above) and attach the product specification sheet.
+Alibaba’s RFQ tool allows users to submit an RFQ, which typically includes a form to complete (using the template above) and an attachment of the product specification sheet.
 We cover this in more detail in our ‘Alibaba to Amazon’ guide.

 Message on Alibaba

 In addition to passively waiting for suppliers to message you, you can be proactive and search for suppliers.
-We wrote a guide on how to find a supplier, which you can read here.
-Messaging on Alibaba follows the same format as copying and pasting the text into the body and including an attachment.
+We wrote a guide to finding a supplier, which you can read here.
+Messaging on Alibaba follows the same format: copy and paste the text into the body and include an attachment.

 Email